rwozn/reinforcement-learning/chapter_2/monte_carlo_policy_generation/README.md

 On-policy monte carlo algorithm for a 1D grid world.

-The goal is to move to past the right-most tile.
+The goal is to move to the right-most tile.

 Reward is given when the agent either wins or dies.